plone/documentation/develop/plone/searching_and_indexing/query.rst

     all_content_brains = portal_catalog(path='/')

 .. note ::
    Although in LinguaPlone eventually the language folders are also marked to be an INavigationRoot.
    The language of the content is not enforced inside the language folder.
    In plone.app.multilingual there's a subscriber that moves the content to the appropriate folder.

 Bypassing Expired content check
 ===============================

-Plone its portal_catalog have a mechanism to list only active (non-expired) content by default.
+Plone and its portal_catalog have a mechanism to list only active (non-expired) content by default.

 Below is an example of how the expired content check is made::